edunetai/hassio-addons/smarteye_proxy/DOCS.md

 ### Option: `server`

-The `server` option sets the address of the Frigate server.
+The `server` option sets the address of the Smarteye server.

 This must be in the format `host:port`.
 The following are valid examples: